• Features

 Sender reputation and engagement failures

-Using @gmail.com or @outlook.com for business signals that you’re a low-quality sender.
+Using @gmail.com or @outlook.com for business emails signals that you’re a low-quality sender.
 Email providers know established businesses invest in custom domains.
 Free addresses correlate strongly with fraud and Shopify spam emails.

 Content and structural triggers